 - Raw egg whites.

-- Mix 2 egg whites, 1 TBS honey, 1 TBS witch hazel.
+- Combine 2 egg whites, 1 TBS honey, 1 TBS witch hazel.

-- Smooth honey over area or slather honey on a strip of gauze first.
+- Gently smear over burned area or slather some on a strip of gauze first.

 - Mix honey with lime or lemon juice (80/20).

 - Combine honey 50/50 with milk, stir well.

 - 1/4 C. tomato juice or tomato paste combined with 1 1/2 C. buttermilk.